MalzaCAr/Malzalab/Main lab/README.md

 Vaultwarden is a password manager that's compatible with **Bitwarden**.
 The setup is pretty simple: run docker compose, go to the webui, set it up, then you can integrate it into a Bitwarden extension/app.
 I aditionally set up `Vaultwarden backup`, that does daily backups and places them into the /backup folder.
 I plan to use this with rsync to back up this folder off site, but that's a feature i'll implement soontm.

 <br/><br/>
 You can find additional information [here](https://github.com/dani-garcia/vaultwarden)

+## Omnitools
+This is a very simple site that has a bunch of tools for, pdfs, images, videos, gifs and so on.
+Not very useful, until you need it, then it's the best thing to ever be concieved.

+## Jellyfin
+Jellyfin is a media streaming service for movies, tv shows and/or music.
+Important to note that this docker-compose file is set up for **Nvidia** gpus, used for hardware transcoding.
+You can find more information in the docs [here](https://jellyfin.org/docs/)